Rich History, Vibrant Culture, and Coastal Splendor in Murcia

 At the far side of the Roman Theater we saw that the Castillo de la Concepción could be reached via another steep trail.
 This castle was even higher than the Roman Theater so we walked up and explored it in more detail.
 You can see in the above pictures, that several peacocks were making that incredible squawk that they are known for!
 Beautiful birds, but very loud!

 The castle grounds can be explored for free, but to enter the castle requires an inexpensive ticket, which we purchased to allow us to explore the interior.
-Most of which has now become a medieval museum.
+Most of the interior has now become a medieval museum.

 We decided to exit the Castillo by a different direction from which we got there, as we already knew that way was quite steep.
 As we went down the hill towards the city, we saw that there was a large elevator structure that would have allowed us to exit faster, but by then were nearly at the bottom of the hill!

-After we had explored as much ground as we could cover, and because the ship was scheduled to depart at 5:30PM, we headed back to the cruise port area.
+After we had explored as much ground as we could cover, and because the ship was scheduled to depart at 5:30PM, we decided to head back to the cruise port area.

 The area that we walked through back to the Cruise Port was very well maintained and there were a number of beautiful buildings along the Paseo Alfonso XII.
 There are several large museums along the Paseo, including; the National Museum of Underwater Archaeology and The Batel Auditorium and Convention Center.